 In meditation we disrupt the unconscious progression of thoughts and emotions by focusing on a new object of attention.
-In the meditation technique we teach at the Chopra Center – Primordial Sound Meditation – the “object of attention” is a mantra that we repeat silently to ourselves.
+In the meditation technique we teach at Chopra – Primordial Sound Meditation – the “object of attention” is a mantra that we repeat silently to ourselves.
 A mantra is pure sound, with no meaning or emotional charge to trigger associations.
 It allows the mind to detach from its usual preoccupations and experience the spaciousness and peace within.

 Even more important than what we experience during our meditation sessions is the effect they have on the remaining hours of our day.
 With a regular meditation practice, life's inevitable stresses no longer have the power to throw us into chaotic mind-states, and all of our thoughts, actions, and reactions are infused with greater love, calm, and joy.